- Instructions for Form 1040NR-EZ - Introductory Material

 Line 11—Itemized deductions.

 Residents of India who were students or business apprentices may be able to take the standard deduction instead of their itemized deductions.
+A special rule applies to students and business apprentices who are eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty.
+You may be able to take the standard deduction along with a net disaster loss.
 See chapter 5 of Pub.
 519 for details.

 Line 13—Exemption deduction.